KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-2 RISC-V INSTRUCTION FORMAT README.md

 -rd: specifies destination register that receives result of computation
 - Only imm field is different from R-format rs2 and funct7 replaced by 12-bit signed immediate, imm[11:0]
--The upper 12 bits of I-type is an immediate number.
-The opcode is different from other instruction formats because the corresponding specific operations are different, and other parts are very similar to R-type.
+**The upper 12 bits of I-type is an immediate number.
+The opcode is different from other instruction formats because the corresponding specific operations are different, and other parts are very similar to R-type.**